 The applicant proposes to construct a two-story, 5,388 sq. ft. single-family residence with a 2,398 sq. ft. basement, attached two-car garage, driveway, swimming pool, spa, gazebo, infinity reflecting pool, alternative onsite wastewater treatment system, hardscape and landscape improvements, and 989 cu. yds. of grading (847 cu. yds. cut and 142 cu. yds. fill) on a bluff top lot in the western area of the City of Malibu.
-The proposed project also includes recordation of an open space conservation easement on a 52.25 foot wide ocean front lot located at 19570 Pacific Coast Highway in the City of Malibu (Exhibits 3 - 12).
+The proposed project also includes construction of a soldier pile system intended to stabilize the bluff and thus protect existing residences located below the subject site.
+The proposed soldier pile system consists of two rows of three-foot in diameter, 80-foot deep soldier piles connected with two-foot high grade beams.
+The first row of piles would be located approximately two feet landward of the bluff edge, and would contain 17 piles, connected to each other with grade beams.
+The second row of piles would be located approximately 45 to 55 feet landward of the bluff edge and would consist of eight piles.
+The first row of piles will be connected to the second row of piles with subterranean tie-backs.
+The soldier pile system would be located approximately two to three feet below finished grade.
+In addition, the proposed project includes recordation of an open space conservation easement on a 52.25-foot wide ocean front lot located at 19570 Pacific Coast Highway in the City of Malibu.
+(Exhibits 3 - 15).

 Significant portions of the project are located on or in close proximity to the on site bluff edge.
 The project includes two permeable wood decks and a shallow infinity reflecting pool that all cantilever over the edge of the bluff.
 The proposed gazebo is less than five feet from the edge of the bluff.
 In addition to the infinity reflecting pool, the project includes a swimming pool located approximately twenty feet from the bluff edge.
 The central, main area of the residence would be approximately fifty feet from the bluff edge, while there are two wings on either side of the structure that extend closer to the edge (west wing approximately 40 feet from the edge, and east wing approximately 30 feet from the edge).
 As described above, the project approved by the Planning Commission was appealed to the City Council.
 While the appeal was denied, an additional condition of approval was added to the project, which requires the applicant to redesign the infinity pool: "so that no portion of the pool extends past the edge of bluff".
+The proposed project also includes construction of a soldier pile system immediately landward of the bluff edge, as discussed below.